Professional edition active

 Topic Resources

-• Antibodies to an organism or a toxin produced by an organism
+Passive immunization involves administering antibodies to a person; these antibodies are directed against an organism or against a toxin produced by an organism.

 Passive immunization is provided in the following circumstances: